babakDoraniArab/testsemantic/README.md

 ## Bug Fix Release (Patch)

-fix(pencil): stop graphite breaking when too much pressure applied
+if you want to change something and that is just a bug fix you can go for this option

-fix: if you fixed a bug so just make your comment as a fix `fix: I fixed a token key`
+fix: if you fixed a bug so just make your comment as a fix `fix(pencil): I fixed a token key`

 ## Performance Improvements (Patch)
+if you have some really minor change like, refactoring you can go for this option

 perf(pencil): remove graphiteWidth option